-As such we are looking at 'One' who is the answer to every human need.
+We see Jesus embodies Israel's three covenant offices, that of prophet, priest, and king.
+As we immerse ourselves in studying who Jesus is we will see 'One' who is the answer to every human need.
 This 'One' is available and adequate, incomparable and perfect.
 He is the only One that offers men free and unrestricted access to God something which if grasped will satisfy the most desperate need of all men.